JanusMix/MyStudyDoc/README.md

 # MyStudyDoc
-Store all my study journal.
+This repository stores all my personal study journal.

+All folder means obviously.

+##All rights reserved by JanusMix